EDITORIAL: Truth exists despite the jargon of today’s world - BC Local News

-Media outlets receive constant information from public and private interests who spin the messages in ever-interesting ways.
+Journalists have the dubious distinction of receiving information from both public and private interests who do their best to spin the message to put themselves in the best possible light.

-The challenge is to wade through the obfuscation from intentionally misleading messages.
+Our challenge is to dig into those intentionally misleading messages, clearly designed to obfuscate the truth.

-That press release failed to mention that Statistics Canada officials were simultaneously and secretly trying to access Canadians’ personal banking information.
+That press release failed to mention that StatCan officials were simultaneously and secretly trying to access Canadian’s personal banking information.
 It gave the release a sort of Orwellian doublespeak flavour.

 This spring the federal Fisheries Department imposed crippling regulations that closed the doors of fishing operators in our region.
 The move was accompanied by a statement that said the government was taking the actions to “protect the communities and jobs that depend on chinook survival.”

-In George Orwell’s 1984 he defined “doublethink” as the ability to simultaneously hold two contradictory thoughts and believe both of them.
+In George Orwell’s 1984 he defined “doublethink” as the ability to simultaneously hold two contradictory thoughts and believe both of them – Fisheries seemed to have mastered that ability.

+Closer to home, last year we received a statement from a local school official who admonished us for the use of the term anti-bullying.

+“We don’t really love the label ‘anti-bullying’.
+We’ll be advocating ‘kindness-promotion,'” they said.

 But instead of admitting their mistake, the ministry blamed the situation on “an anomaly in the tabulation of Grade 12 exam results.”

-The term “anomaly” was an interesting choice as it’s defined as a deviation from the norm.
+The term “anomaly” was an interesting choice as is defined as a deviation from the norm.

 More than 24 hours later, they finally copped to “human error” as the cause.
 While unfortunate, human error amongst bureaucrats is far from anomalous.